deryayigit/ceng-foundations/algorithms/basics/README.md

   Computes the factorial of a number using an **iterative (loop-based)** approach.
   Example: 5! = 5 × 4 × 3 × 2 × 1 = 120.

-- Determines whether a given year is a **leap year**.

-  A leap year is a year introduced in the Gregorian calendar to keep the calendar year synchronized with the astronomical year.
+- Leap year is a year introduced in the Gregorian calendar to keep the calendar year synchronized with the astronomical year.
   The Earth completes one revolution around the Sun in approximately **365.2422 days**, not exactly 365 days.
   To correct this discrepancy, an extra day (February 29) is added in certain years.